 A Federal Unsubsidized Loan is not awarded on the basis of need.
 The Federal Unsubsidized Loan provides financial assistance to all students regardless of income.
 You will be charged interest from the time the loan is disbursed until it is paid in full.
 (If the student allows the interest to accumulate it will be capitalized and added to the principal amount of the loan.)

 FEDERAL PLUS LOAN

 Creditworthy parents of dependent students can take out loans to supplement their children’s aid packages.
 The Federal PLUS loan program allows parents to borrow money to cover any costs not already covered by the students financial aid package, up to the full cost of attendance.
 PLUS loans are the financial responsibility of the parents, not the students.
 Dependent undergraduates may be eligible to borrow additional funds through the unsubsidized Federal Stafford Loan program if the parent is unable to obtain a PLUS loan because of exceptional circumstances or because the parent was denied a PLUS loan.
-PLUS Loan Repayment Terms Repayment beings within 60 days after the last disbursement of the loan.
+PLUS Loan Repayment begins within 60 days after the last disbursement of the loan.
 Interest begins to accrue on the day of the FIRST disbursement.

 Hinds Community College offers a variety of scholarships and students are allowed to receive more than one scholarship.
 We want your education to be accessible and affordable.
 Check our scholarship page for available opportunities and call us at 601.857.3767 if we can assist you.